Saudi Arabia executes 3 soldiers for 'high treason' | DW | 10.04.2021

 The news of the executions comes as Crown Prince Mohammed bin Salman, the 35-year-old heir to the throne, tightens his hold on power.

-Over the past three years, the crown prince has increasingly cracked down on opponents, with the imprisonment of royal family members, business tycoons, clerics and activists.
-The clampdown comes against the backdrop of a a Saudi-led military campaign is in the neighboring Yemen against Iran-backed Houthi rebels.
-Riyadh and Tehran also clash on a range of other issues.
+Over the past three years, the crown prince has increasingly clamped down on opponents, with the imprisonment of royal family members, business tycoons, clerics and activists.
+His actions come as Saudi Arabia leads a military campaign in the neighboring Yemen against Iran-backed Houthi rebels.
+Riyadh and Tehran have also clashed on a range of other issues.

-Saudi Arabia has frequently been questioned over its human rights record, with international scrutiny intensifying after the murder of journalist Jamal Khashoggi in 2018 at the kingdom's Istanbul consulate.
+Saudi Arabia has frequently been crticized for its human rights record, with international scrutiny intensifying after the murder of journalist Jamal Khashoggi in 2018 at the kingdom's Istanbul consulate.
 The detention of women's rights activists has also placed the Saudi regime under the microscope.

-Rights groups, including Amnesty International, have called on Riyadh to prohibit the death penalty, citing allegations of torture and unfair trials.
+Rights groups, including Amnesty International, have called on Saudi Arabia to prohibit the death penalty, citing reports of torture and unfair trials.
 The kingdom has constantly rebutted such accusations.

 Saudi Arabia carried out the third most executions in the world in 2019, after China and Iran, according to Amnesty's data.